 The new book explains how to build a home bar starting with just one liquor and building up to—you guessed it—12 bottles.
 What happens between the first and last steps caught our attention.
-Instead of building up the booze collection with multiple types of what many bartenders and drinks connoisseurs would deem “necessary” spirits like bourbon, Scotch and tequila, the Solmonsons threw a curveball: A four-bottle bar should include a base spirit of your preference, a vermouth to complement the base spirit, one bottle of bitters and orange liqueur.
+Instead of building up the booze collection with multiple types of what many bartenders and drinks connoisseurs would deem “necessary” spirits like bourbon, Scotch and tequila, the Solmonsons threw a curveball: A four-bottle bar should include a base spirit of your preference, a vermouth to complement the base spirit, one bottle of bitters and an orange liqueur.

 “When you add vermouth and bitters, you add enormously to your selection of cocktails,” explains Lesley, “because very often the change up of vermouth or the addition of bitters creates an entirely different drink.”

 In other words, no matter whether you choose whiskey, gin, vodka or rum as your base, the addition of vermouth, bitters and orange liqueur will ensure you have a home bar that has more cocktail potential than, say, one that stocks only hard liquor.
 Of course, even these four ingredients will only get you so far.

 “Buy fresh citrus and fruit whenever possible and learn how to make simple syrup,” David says.
 That’s what will give you “so much flexibility.”
 And from there, he recommends learning how to make infused syrups with fresh fruit, herbs and teas.
 “That’s the kind of thing that will change a drink’s profile completely.”